What's a Liability? What You Must Know in 2025

 While it can still be a liability, you’ll use the money you unlock through equity release to pay off your bond in full, before keeping the balance.

-While in an ideal world, everything would be bought in cash, as long as you navigate the financial world carefully, you can have liabilities that are well managed.
+In an ideal world, everything would be bought in cash, but that's not the case.
+It's vital to navigate the financial world carefully and have liabilities that are well managed.